 Part A Coverage for Amyotrophic Lateral Sclerosis

-Medicare Part A. Coverage provides coverage for inpatient hospital stays, and services for Medicare Part A also extend to skilled nursing facilities, hospices, and inpatient surgeries and procedures.
+Medicare Part A. Coverage covers inpatient hospital stays and services for Medicare Part A also extends to skilled nursing facilities, hospices, and inpatient surgeries and procedures.

-Medicare Part A costs include a per-occurrence deductible and daily copays once you have been in the hospital for more than 60 days.
+Medicare Part A costs include a per-occurrence deductible and daily copays once you have been in the hospital for over 60 days.
 If you’re in skilled nursing for more than 20 days, there will be a per-day copay for days 21-100

 Part B Coverage for Amyotrophic Lateral Sclerosis

 Medicare Part B covers outpatient services and procedures.
 These include doctor office visits, durable medical equipment, laboratory tests, diagnostic testing, and medications administered in a doctor’s office or outpatient setting.

 Costs associated with Medicare Part B include a small annual deductible.
 Once you meet your deductible, you’re cost-share will consist of a 20% coinsurance and up to 15% excess charge.

 Medicare Part C is another way to receive your Original Medicare benefits.
 Part C is also known as Medicare Advantage plans.
 In addition to your Original Medicare benefits, Medicare Advantage plans typically include your Medicare prescription drug coverage for pharmacy prescriptions.
 They also have additional benefits that Original Medicare doesn’t provide.

 Medicare Part C plans have their specific fee schedules.
 Most items are subject to a fixed copay.
 Some services, such as durable medical equipment and drugs administered in a doctor’s office, could have a 20% coinsurance.
 These Medicare Advantage plans must include a maximum out-of-pocket to limit the amount you pay for medical costs throughout the year.